-24. Unsolicited Proposals:
+1. Unsolicited Proposals:

 Anyone wishing to propose a joint development project shall present the proposal to the CEO.
-The CEO shall evaluate and recommend unsolicited proposals only in very limited cases as discussed in Section A, above, such as when the site is small or constrained by location or access.
-In the event that Metro receives an unsolicited proposal, the CEO shall evaluate whether the project meets the exceptions for noncompetitive solicitation and is in the best interest of Metro to accept for evaluation., TThe CEO and staff, in consultation with local jurisdictions, will analyze the proposal using the joint development checklistprocess summarized in Attachment A. MTA Joint Development Implementation Procedures.
+The CEO shall evaluate and recommend unsolicited proposals only in very limited cases as discussed in Section A, above.
+The CEO and staff, in consultation with local jurisdictions, will analyze the proposal using the process summarized in Attachment A. MTA-Joint Development Implementation Procedures.
 Proposal evaluation procedures and guidelines are as follows:

 - a.
 Proposals for joint development shall be submitted to the CEO along with sufficient information to allow the MTA staff to adequately evaluate the proposal in terms of the joint development checklist.
 (See Attachment B.) - b.
 In addition to the checklist information, developer shall submit a recent (within the last 12 months) statement of financial assets or provide evidence of being bondable. - c.
 Using the checklist, the CEO will review the proposed project with local agencies having jurisdiction in the project area (cities, County, CRA, etc.) - d.
-The CEO shall perform the initial initial evaluation and make a recommendation to the MTA the Board of Directors to either enter into an Exclusive Negotiation Agreement (ENA)-with the developer, or to reject the proposal.
+The CEO shall perform the initial evaluation and make a recommendation to the MTA- the Board of Directors to either enter into an Exclusive Negotiation Agreement (ENA) with the developer, or to reject the proposal.